Leica X-U Typ 113 Comparison Review

 |16.1 MP, APS-C Sensor|

 |5 shutter flaps per second|

 |140 x 79 x 88 mm, 635 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The physical dimensions of the Leica X-U Typ 113 relative to a credit card are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Leica X-U Typ 113 alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Leica X-U Typ 113 alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.